Farm School Program for 1st-6th graders 2018-19.

 Tuesdays and/or Fridays.

 This program is designed to reinforce children’s connection to the living world and recognize their place and value within it.
-Through this program we seek to support children who may be bored, or taxed by a traditional school setting, and ground them in nature and real work, which we have seen time and again increase their engagement other areas of their lives.
+Through this program we seek to support children who may be bored or taxed by a traditional school setting, and ground them in nature and real work, which we have seen time and again increase their engagement other areas of their lives.
+We do chores and projects together, garden and explore the natural world!

 We tend to encourage them to sort out conflicts on their own.
 If we step in to support conflict resolution, we seek to help all voices be heard, but encourage their own creative resolution.